nikhilsingh1208/invoicegenerator/README.md

    ```

 ## Configuration and Customization Guide

 1. config.json
    Update this file to suit your needs.
 Configure your bot token, API key, default channel ID, SMTP details, and invoice settings as required.

 2. emoji.json
-   Upload the emojis from the emoji folder to your Discord bot.
+   Upload the emojis from the `emoji` folder to your Discord bot.
 Copy each emoji’s ID and update the corresponding entries in this JSON file.

+3. Adding New Commands
+   You can add new commands by following the structure of the `ping` command.

+4. Requesting New Features
+   Have ideas or need additional features?
+Submit your suggestions in the **Issues** section, and we’ll consider them for future updates.

 ## Usage
 1. Start the bot: